akostrik/CPP_module_42/README.md

 ```

 ```
-typedef struct { ... } typeName;         // declare an anonymous structure
+typedef struct { ... } typeName;         // declare an anonymous structure (the structure doesn't have a name in the tag namespace)
+                                         // the structure has a name in the typedef namespace
                                          // create a typedef for it
-                                         // the structure has a name in the typedef namespace
-                                         // the structure doesn't have a name in the tag namespace
                                          // it cannot be forward-declared
-                                         // if you want to make a forward declaration, you have to give it a name in the tag namespace
 ```

 ```